West Godavari district: Economy

 The gross district domestic product is ₹45963 crore and it contributes 8.8% to the gross state domestic product.
 For the FY 2013–14, the per capita income at current prices was ₹86974.

 Paddy, banana, sugarcane, and coconut are the main agricultural products cultivated in the district.
 The agriculture sector contributes ₹18385 crore, industries contribute ₹7086 crore, and services contribute ₹20491 crore to the gross district domestic product.
 The major products contributing to the gross value added of the district from agriculture and allied services are the previously listed agricultural products, as well as milk, meat, and fisheries.
-The gross value added to the industrial and service sector is contributed from construction, electricity, manufacturing, unorganized trade, and transport.
+The gross value added to the industrial and service sector is contributed from construction, electricity, manufacturing, unorganised trade, and transport.

 Cashew nut, mango and tobacco are other important produce from the district.
 Shrimp production is also a main activity along with fish farming.
 The woolen pile carpet industry in Eluru produces eco-friendly carpets from exported wool.